Definition of cheese

 Uses of bel paese cheese: It is used in many desserts, and melts easily for use on pizzas or in casseroles.
 It is often used as a substitute for mozzarella cheese.

-Feta is a salty and tangy flavored Greek brined curd white soft cheese made from goat’s and sheep’s milk.
-It is low in fat and calories than aged cheeses like Parmigiano-Reggiano or Cheddar.
+Feta is a salty and tangy flavoured Greek-brined curd white soft cheese made from sheep’s milk or a mixture of sheep’s and goat’s milk.
+It is lower in fat and calories than aged cheeses like Parmigiano-Reggiano or Cheddar.
+It has a tangy, salty flavor and a creamy yet crumbly texture, making it a staple in Mediterranean cuisine.
+Feta cheese is often sold in blocks submerged in brine, which helps preserve its moisture and flavor.

-Use of feta cheese: It is used in salads such as Greek salad, and in pastries.
+Use of feta cheese: It is used in salads such as Greek salads, and pastries.
 It is often served with olive oil or olives and sprinkled with aromatic herbs such as oregano.

 9. Neufchâtel cheese